epfl-si/loginfirst/README.md

 does subscribe to a handful of them automagically as soon as the app starts, and some of your app's widgets might do same.
 All of these subscriptions will get a `nosub` DDP response before login completes — But that is harmless, because client-side Meteor already knows to retry all subscriptions whenever the `login` method succeeds¹.
-Also, the `meteor.loginServiceConfiguration` subscription is whitelisted by default, which allows your app to display a login prompt as usual, prior to calling the `login` method.
+Also, the `meteor.loginServiceConfiguration` subscription is whitelisted by default, which is enough to let your app display a multi-provider login widget (with server-side list of providers) if it was programmed to do so prior to enabling `epfl:loginfirst`.

 If you need to call a DDP *method* before `login` (which should be fairly unusual), make sure to whitelist it (see above).